- What's the purpose of this document?

 - Can I make a t-shirt/desktop wallpaper/baseball cap with the logo on?

 Sure, if it's just for you, or if it's for others and no money or other consideration changes hands (although see the question about high-res versions).
-The Mozilla Foundation owns and operates the Mozilla Store which sells a wide range of CDs, Guidebooks, T-shirts, and products with Mozilla software and logos.

 - Can I modify your logos and distribute the result?